2019 Participation FAQ

 In addition, BCBSM:

 1. Is supporting OBI as a required CQI in 2019 with their hospital incentive-based program called pay-for-performance, or P4P.

 2. Will provide Clinical Data Abstractors to OBI hospitals to support OBI data validation and collection efforts.
 The percentage of the FTE at each hospital will be based on BCBSM’s algorithm based in part on delivery volume.

 3) My hospital is not eligible for the BCBSM P4P financial incentive.
 If my hospital voluntarily participates in the OBI CQI without the need to achieve P4P points, would my hospital need to fulfill the 2019 OBI Performance Index Scorecard in full to participate in the CQI?

 OBI encourages all Michigan maternity hospitals to join OBI regardless of whether they are eligible for P4P, because it will benefit your hospital’s labor and delivery practices.
 Despite not being eligible for P4P, BCBSM is generously willing to support a CDA at your hospital.
-If your hospitals decides to join OBI in 2019, your hospital must submit the Participation Agreement by February 1st and participate fully in the OBI Performance Index activities or BCBSM reserves the right to retract the funding for the Clinical Data Abstractor.
+If your hospitals decides to join OBI in 2019, your hospital must submit the Participation Agreement and participate fully in the OBI Performance Index activities or BCBSM reserves the right to retract the funding for the Clinical Data Abstractor.